-If you’re looking for a new (to you) sheet cake for a party, my Grandma’s Ginger Cream Bars recipe is a must.
+If you’re looking for a new & delicious sheet cake for an upcoming gathering, my Grandma’s Ginger Cream Bars recipe is a must.
 It’s old fashioned goodness and is plenty of dessert for a crowd!

 At every holiday you could count on her to make some of her famous homemade treats like pies, sugar cookies, cakes, and donuts.
 We have always been a sugar-loving family and I completely blame (and love) my Grandma for this.